Future of the Indian Air Force: HAL Tejas Mark 1A

+MRFA

-On 3 January 2017, Minister of Defence Manohar Parrikar addressed a media conference and announced plans for a competition to select a strategic partner to deliver "200 new single-engine fighters to be made in India, which will easily cost around (USD) $45 million apiece without weaponry" with an expectation that Lockheed Martin (USA) and Saab (Sweden) will pitch the F-16 Block 70 and Gripen, respectively.
+On 3 January 2017, Minister of Defence Manohar Parrikar addressed a media conference and announced plans for a competition to select a strategic partner to deliver "200 new single-engine fighters to be made in India, which will easily cost around US$45 million apiece without weaponry" with an expectation that Lockheed Martin (USA) and Saab (Sweden) will pitch the General Dynamics F-16 Fighting Falcon Block 70 and Saab JAS 39 Gripen, respectively.
+This procurement programme is called the Multi-Role Fighter Aircraft (MRFA) in the Indian media.

-An MoD official said that a global tender will be put to market in the first quarter of 2018, with a private company nominated as the strategic partner's production agency followed by a two or more year process to evaluate technical and financial bids and conduct trials, before the final government-to-government deal in 2021.
+An MoD official said that a global tender will be put to market in the first quarter of 2018, with a private company nominated as the strategic partner's production agency followed by a two-or-more-year process to evaluate technical and financial bids and conduct trials, before the final government-to-government deal in 2021.
 This represents 11 squadrons of aircraft plus several 'attrition' aircraft.

 However, the plan to acquire foreign-made single-engine fighters was replaced by induction indigenous aircraft Tejas of different variants.

 Later the competition was declared to be exclusively open for twin-engine fighters of Rafale category.

-The contenders are Rafale, Eurofighter Typhoon, Mig 35, Boeing F/A-18E/F Super Hornet, Sukhoi Su-35, Boeing F-15EX, Saab JAS 39 Gripen E/F and Lockheed Martin F-21 (variant of F-16).
+The contenders are Dassault Rafale, Eurofighter Typhoon, Mikoyan MiG-35, Boeing F/A-18E/F Super Hornet, Sukhoi Su-35, Boeing F-15EX Eagle II, Saab JAS 39 Gripen E/F and Lockheed Martin F-21 (variant of F-16).
 NB Gripen and F-21 are single-engined.

-Strategic bombers

-In 2022, retired Air Chief Marshal Arup Raha revealed that India was interested in purchasing Tupolev Tu-160 bombers from Russia.
-Reports emerged that India was in talks with Russia to acquire six Tu-160 Blackjack bombers that will make India only country other than US, Russia and China to have operational strategic bombers.
+It is being rumored that both Russian aircraft are disqualified but Russia might re-enter in 2025 with their Sukhoi Su-75 after the Aero India 2025.
+As of November 2024, the MRFA procurement of 114 combat aircraft is delayed, and the requirements of the programme include the aircraft to be license-manufactured in India with substantial transfer of technology.